Moduli space of irregular singular parabolic connections of generic ramified type on a smooth projective curve: Introduction

-Moduli space of irregular singular connections are expected to be obtained as a canonical degeneration of the moduli spaces of regular singular connections.
-Indeed it is a well-known classical result by R.~Fuchs that Painlev\'e VI equations can be obtained as the isomonodromic deformation of rank two regular singular connections on $\mathbb{P}^1$ with four poles and other types of Painlev\'e equations are known to be obtained as generalized isomonodromic deformations of rank two connections on $\mathbb{P}^1$ with irregular singularities.
-The space of initial conditions of Painlev\'e equations are constructed by K.~Okamoto in \cite{Okamoto} for all types whose compactifications are classified by H.~Sakai in \cite{Sakai} and these spaces are related to one another by canonical degenerations.
-K.~Iwasaki, M.-H.~Saito and the author constructed in \cite{IIS-1}, \cite{IIS-2} and \cite{Inaba-1} the moduli space of regular singular parabolic connections on smooth projective curves and recovered the space of initial conditions of Painlev\'e VI equations constructed by K.~Okamoto as a special case.
-We can obtain the geometric Painlev\'e property of the isomonodromic deformation on the moduli spaces in general and then we can say that the constructed moduli space is the space of initial conditions of the isomonodromic deformation.
-Here see \cite{Inaba-1}, Definition 2.4 for the definition of the geometric Painlev\'e property.
-The author's hope is to extend this procedure to good moduli spaces of irregular singular connections.
-Notice that we cannot assume that the underlying vector bundle is trivial, when the base curve is $\mathbb{P}^1$ and the degree of the underlying bundle is zero, for the purpose of obtaining the geometric Painlev\'e property.
+It is a classical result by R.~Fuchs that Painlev\'e VI equations can be obtained as the isomonodromic deformation of rank two regular singular connections on $\mathbb{P}^1$ with four poles and other types of Painlev\'e equations are known to be obtained as generalized isomonodromic deformations of rank two connections on $\mathbb{P}^1$ with irregular singularities (\cite {Jimbo-Miwa-Ueno}, \cite{Jimbo-Miwa-2}, \cite{Jimbo-Miwa-3}).
+The space of initial conditions of Painlev\'e equations are constructed by K.~Okamoto in \cite{Okamoto} for all types.
+Their compactifications are classified by H.~Sakai in \cite{Sakai}, whose geometry characterizes the Painlev\'e equations.
+If one wants to formulate the geometry of isomonodromic deformation in a general framework, an appropriate construction of the moduli space of connections is required.
+Moduli space of regular singular connections are constructed by N. Nitsure in \cite {Nitsure}, though the moduli space may have singularities.
+Moduli space of regular singular connections with parabolic structure becomes smooth with a symplectic structure, which is constructed in the joint work \cite{IIS-1} with K. Iwasaki and M.-H. Saito and in \cite{Inaba-1}.
+In the case of rank two connections on $\mathbb{P}^1$ with $4$ regular singular points, the moduli space of regular singular parabolic connections is isomorphic to the space of initial conditions of Painlev\'e VI equations constructed by K.~Okamoto.
+Furthermore, we can construct in \cite {IIS-2} a compactified moduli space which is isomorphic to the Sakai's rational surface in \cite{Sakai} or in \cite{Saito-Takebe-Terajima}.
+We can obtain the geometric Painlev\'e property (see \cite{IIS-3} and \cite[Definition 2.4]{Inaba-1}) of the isomonodromic deformation on the family of moduli spaces and then we can say that the constructed moduli space is the space of initial conditions of the isomonodromic deformation.
+Note that we cannot assume the underlying vector bundle trivial, even when the base curve is $\mathbb{P}^1$ and the degree of the underlying bundle is zero, for the purpose of obtaining the geometric Painlev\'e property.